MakeSchool-Tutorials/Swift-Intro-Playgrounds/P0-First-Page/content.md

 Before we dive into using Xcode, Swift and Apple's Frameworks to build apps, you should take some time to learn the Swift programming language.

+If you haven't worked with Swift before you should watch our introductory lecture:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/bfPq7w9YFIE" frameborder="0" allowfullscreen></iframe>

+You can download the slides [here](https://s3.amazonaws.com/mgwu-misc/SA2015/LectureSlides/Swift-Intro.pdf).

-We have created multiple playgrounds that each introduce you to an aspect of the Swift programming language:
+We have also created multiple playgrounds that each introduce you to an aspect of the Swift programming language:

 1. `var` vs. `let`
 2. Type inference